jiaxilv/GPT4Motion/README.md

-## News!!!
+## News!!! :fire::fire::fire:

-* 2024-06-18  :fire::fire::fire: Congratulations! **GPT4Motion received the Best Paper Runner-Up Award at the CVPR 2024 PBDL workshop.**
+* 2024-06-18   :trophy::trophy::trophy: Congratulations! **GPT4Motion was received the Best Paper Runner-Up Award at the CVPR 2024 PBDL workshop.**

 * 2024-04-16  We released the code for GPT4Motion.